mehrnoosh-rigi/markdown-cv/index.md

 IT support and consultant in Agricultural and Natural Resource Engineering Organization: www.agriengs.ir

 Being responsible for IT issues related to the organization.
-- Supporting of networks infrastructure and the Automation tools.
+- Supporting of networks infrastructure and the automation tools.
 - Solve the IT problem of co-workers.

 ### Technical Experience